Big Brother 16 (American season): Summary

 After Amber's eviction, the HouseGuests competed in the Getting Loopy competition.
 The HouseGuests saw clips of events that had occurred in the house.
-Julie asked questions based on those clips and they answered with either true or false.
+Julie asked questions based on those clips, and they answered with true or false.
 Anyone giving an incorrect answer was eliminated.
-Donny and Nicole became the new HoHs after a tie-breaker with Caleb, Derrick and Zach.
-Nicole planned on getting revenge for Amber's eviction by making a big game move by backdooring Frankie while Team America decided to carry out their missions without Donny.
+Donny and Nicole became the new HoHs after a tie-breaker with Caleb, Derrick, and Zach.
+Nicole planned on getting revenge for Amber's eviction by backdooring Frankie while Team America decided to carry out their missions without Donny.
 When talking to Donny, Caleb said he didn't want to be up next to Victoria.
 Zach tried to use reverse psychology on Nicole, but she nominated him alongside Jocasta.
 Donny nominated Caleb and Victoria.
 The nominated HouseGuests competed in the Domino Effect Battle of the Block competition.
 The objective was to build a trail of dominoes leading to a red buzzer and include three punishment dominoes of their choice which also had to be knocked down in order to win.
 If the last domino pushed the red buzzer, the winning duo would be safe and dethrone the HoH who nominated them.
 When Zach and Jocasta's falling dominoes did not hit the buzzer, Caleb and Victoria won, dethroning Donny from his HoH reign.
-In winning the competition, they chose to be on slop for the next two weeks, wear Adam and Eve costumes while being chained together for 48 hours and shave their hair (only Caleb had to shave).
+In winning the competition, they chose to be on slop for the next two weeks, wear Adam and Eve costumes while being chained together for 48 hours, and shave their hair (only Caleb had to shave).
 Christine, feeling like the third wheel between Nicole and Hayden, decided to tell Nicole a few fibs about Hayden which backfired, making Nicole not trust her anymore.
-Caleb, Victoria and Christine were picked to compete for veto.
+Caleb, Victoria, and Christine were picked to compete for veto.
 Each of the six played individually in BB Comics, a test where they "zip lined" past a comic studio wall to look at 16 new superhero comics based on the HouseGuests.
 The players then recreated the wall using a multitude of possible comic covers.
-The player who correctly arranged the comics in the shortest amount of time won the Veto.
-Everyone struggled with the multiple comics and the subtle differences between seemingly identical covers.
-Christine won the veto and, wanting to ensure that Zach would go home and not to rock the boat, decided to leave Nicole's nominations as they were, making Nicole's plan to backdoor Frankie blowing up in her face.
-The Hitmen and Caleb convinced the Detonators that Zach was a valuable "number", and they also told Frankie and Christine that if the veto was used, then Nicole was going to backdoor Frankie, leaving them surprised and in complete disbelief.
-So they decided to keep him and target Nicole and Hayden for future elimination.
-On Day 49, Jocasta was evicted by a 6–2 vote, with only Donny and Hayden voting for Zach, making her the first member of the Jury.
+The player who correctly arranged the comics in the shortest time won the Veto.
+Everyone struggled with the multiple comics and the subtle differences between similar covers.
+Christine won the veto and, wanting to ensure that Zach would go home and not to rock the boat, decided to leave Nicole's nominations as they were, making Nicole's plan to backdoor Frankie blow up.
+The Hitmen and Caleb convinced the Detonators that Zach was a valuable "number", and they also told Frankie and Christine that if the veto were used, then Nicole was going to backdoor Frankie, leaving them in disbelief.
+So they decided to keep him and target Nicole and Hayden for elimination.
+On Day 49, Jocasta was evicted by 6–2, with Donny and Hayden voting for Zach, making her the first member of the Jury.
 The HouseGuests competed in the Mathcathlon HoH competition.
 Julie asked math questions based on events that took place in the house.
-The answer was either be more, less or exactly.
+The answer was either be more, less, or exactly.
 A wrong answer meant elimination.
-In round 3, Caleb and Christine were the last remaining two.
+In round 3, Caleb and Christine were the last two.
 After the next round, Caleb was crowned the second HoH of the week.
 He nominated Hayden and Donny for eviction.
-Victoria, Zach and Christine were picked to play in the live veto competition.
+Victoria, Zach, and Christine were picked to play in the live veto competition.
 The HouseGuests competed in the Best of Duck Power of Veto competition.
 The HouseGuests raced down their lane to the ball pit to search for a rubber ducky, bringing back one at a time for a total of 3 and hitting the buzzer.
 Donny won the POV and took himself off the block.
 Caleb nominated Nicole in his place.
-In a blindside, Hayden was evicted by a 5–2 vote, with only Cody and Donny voting for Nicole, making him the second member of the Jury.
+In a blindside, Hayden was evicted by 5–2, with only Cody and Donny voting for Nicole, making him the second member of the Jury.